 Year: 1978 – 1981

 My customer bought his Kenwood KD-650 for a very fair price, but it came with a critical fault.
 An electronics repairer owned it for years and had not been able to get this KD-650 to spin.
-It powered on, but was completely unresponsive to the touch sensor.
+It powered on but was completely unresponsive to the touch sensor.
 It turned out that one of the CMOS logic chips was broken and finding this fault was very satisfying.

 In addition to a repair, the deck needed my standard KD-600 / 650 service including touch sensor deep clean, which I now do on all these decks.
-After completing other service elements, a KD-600 / 650 should be carefully set-up and adjusted, using an oscilloscope and digital multimeter.
+After completing other service elements, a KD-600 / 650 should be carefully set up and adjusted, using an oscilloscope and digital multimeter.
 There is no shortcutting this process, so let’s go!

-First steps involve servicing the switch and replacing some capacitors.
+The first steps involve servicing the switch and replacing some capacitors.
 As I often explain, the original capacitors were fine, but my customer requested I replace them as part of this overhaul, a perfectly reasonable request.

-Motor Service & Control Circuit Adjustments
+Motor Service & Adjustments

 Cartridge Installation & Set-up